tsanghan/sctp-ce6-mod3.5/README.md

 ### To build the container images
 ```
-for app in node python; do docker build -t sctp-ce6-mod3.5:"$app" "$app"; done
+for app in node python; do
+    docker build -t sctp-ce6-mod3.5:"$app" "$app"
+done
 ```

 ### To run the container